Tony Quinn (businessman): Educo

 Quinn's Educo Model incorporated the Ten percent of the brain myth which suggests we do not use all of our brain which was disputed by Ciarán Benson, a professor of psychology at University College Dublin who said Quinn's claims were "simplistic in the extreme and without any acceptable research".
 Quinn has said “now it's sometimes said to be as little as 1-3%" with regard to usage of the human-brain and has likened the mind to a computer which has been ruined by "thought programmes".

-Quinn promotes his concept of "Unconscious Attention" where it's possible to replace the programming of the mind to increase a person's potential.
+Quinn promotes his concept of "Unconscious Attention" where it is possible to replace the programming of the mind to increase a person's potential.
 "If you want something, believe that you have it without any inner doubt and it will come about" he said.
 With "Unconscious Attention" you can reach a state where you will be 100 times more aware and you can then "photograph" your goal which you will then achieve effortlessly or install a new mind programme.